-In this particular brand major world languages are available, and new languages or personalized voices can be added.
+In this particular brand of talking compass major world languages are available, and new languages or personalized voices can be added.
 The compass is compact - being around 75mm by 50mm by 25 mm - and uses two N-size (ie smaller than AAA) batteries.

-Figure 5.2 C2 Talking Compass
+Figure 4.2 C2 Talking Compass